q3769/conseq4j/README.md

     }
     ...
 ```
 As it turned out, with Setup 2, the shopper actually received a T-Shirt of size Large instead of the Medium that s/he so painstakingly settled on (got real mad at you, and knocked over your beer).
 And you wonder why that happened...
-Ok fine, the shot-gun threads processed the 10 events out of order, got it.
+Oh, got it, the shot-gun threads processed the 10 events out of order!

-So what then?
-Going back to Setup 1?
-Well, yes you can do that.
-Or, you could use a "conseq" instead, as in Setup 3:
+What now then, going back to Setup 1?
+Well, you can do that; or, you could use a "conseq" instead (and save your beer), as in Setup 3:

 ### Setup 3
 ```